 Rich, who knows important people at British Airways, gets upgraded again, and swans off into First Class like he’s been doing it all his life, while I curl myself into the foetal position and rock back and forth for 10 hours in Economy.

-Since it’s our second visit in two months and we are now pros at the Mexican arrivals process, we march straight up to the trolley porters’ cartel with the extortionate fee already in hand, and sail through customs with only moderate levels of pain.
+Since it’s our second visit in two months and we are now pros at avoiding the Mexican airport nightmares, we march straight up to the trolley porters’ cartel with the extortionate fee already in hand, and sail through customs with only moderate levels of pain.
 Then, after a night in the nearest airport hotel, we are whisked off in our spacious crew minibus to Tepoztlan (journey time: approximately 2-3 hours depending on traffic).

 I imagine you won’t have a crew minibus, so I guess if you want to visit Tepoztlan you’ll need to get a regular bus, or a taxi, or somesuch.
 I dunno.
 Google it.